-The At-home Cardio Workout to Burn Fat and Lose Weight
+The At-Home Cardio Workout to Burn Fat Fast | Muscle & Fitness

-No equipment?
-No space?
-No problem.
-Fire up your metabolism, burn calories, and build muscle with this simple circuit workout you can do pretty much anywhere.
+These training vets take "old man strength" to another level, and they have some wisdom to share.Read article

-Usually, when someone is inspired to lose weight, they decide to start doing more cardio workouts at home.
+Often when someone is inspired to lose weight, they decide to start doing more at-home cardio workouts.
 When someone’s inspired to do more at-home cardio workouts, they usually buy a piece of expensive workout equipment.
-And when they get tired of the expensive workout equipment, it ends up serving mostly as a clothes-drying rack.
+And when they get tired of the expensive workout equipment, it ends up serving mostly as a clothing rack.

 Truth is, nothing’s more frustrating than trying to drop pounds on a stationary bike or treadmill.
 Plodding away for hours on end can feel soul-deadening.
 (That’s why stationary bikes and treadmills are so plentiful on Craigslist.)

-So: Why are treadmills so often the first resort for weight loss?
-Lots of trainers encourage people to think of cardio and weight loss in terms of calories-in, calories-out.
+So why are treadmills so often the first resort for weight loss?
+Lots of trainers encourage people to think of cardio and weight loss in terms of calories in and calories out.
 There’s an undeniable logic to it: Burn more calories than you take in, and you’ll theoretically start to lose weight.

 But the calories-in, calories-out approach is also fairly simplistic.
 Yes, you need a calorie deficit to lose weight.
 But you also need to increase your basal metabolism, while developing some fat-burning lean mass along the way.
 Therefore, if you want to burn fat at home, then you need to work on your cardio and build muscle.
 And this is the circuit workout to do it.